10-K Training Guide - Intermediate Program

 This Intermediate program counts down from Week 1 to Week 8 (race week) for a 10-K race.
 Following are explanations of the terms used in the training chart below.
 Further information and explanations are included in the day-by-day schedules in the training program available through TrainingPeaks.

 Rest: Rest is an important part of your training.
 Friday is always a day of rest in the Intermediate program.
 Be realistic about your fatigue level and don't feel guilty if you decide to take an additional day off.
 (Best bet is Monday.)
-Specifically consider scheduling at least one extra rest day during the stepback weeks.
-(See below.)
+I scheduled an extra rest day the two race weekends.

 Tempo Runs: A tempo run is a continuous run with a buildup in the middle to near race pace.
-(Notice I said "near" race pace.
-You don't want to go faster than your 10-K race pace.)
 In this program, tempo runs are scheduled for every other Wednesday, alternating with interval training on the track.
 A tempo run of 30 to 40 minutes would begin with 10-15 minutes easy running, build to 10-20 minutes near the middle, then 5-10 minutes easy toward the end.
-The pace buildup should be gradual, not sudden, with peak speed coming about two-thirds into the workout and only for a few minutes.
+The pace buildup should be gradual, not sudden.
 You can do tempo runs almost anywhere: on the road, on trails or even on a track.

-Warm-up: Warming up is important, not only before the race itself, but before your speed workouts above and pace workouts below.
-Most novice runners do not warm up, except in the race itself.
-This is okay, because they're more interested in finishing rather than finishing fast.
-As an Intermediate runner, you have a slightly different goal, otherwise you wouldn't be using this program, so warm up before you run fast.
-My usual warm-up is to jog a mile or two, sit down and stretch for 5-10 minutes, then run some easy strides (100 meters at near race pace).
-And I usually cool down afterwards by doing half of the warm-up.
+Warm-up: Warming up is important, not only before the race itself, but before your speed workouts.
+Jog a mile or two, sit down and stretch for 5-10 minutes, then run some easy strides (100 meters at near race pace).
+Cool down afterwards by doing half of the warm-up.

-Cross-Training: On the schedule, this is identified simply as "cross."
-What form of cross-training works best for runners preparing for a 10-K race?
-It could be swimming, or cycling, walking, other forms of aerobic training or some combination that could include strength training.
-And feel free to throw in some jogging as well if you're feeling good.
+Cross-Training: What form of cross-training works best for runners preparing for a 10-K race?
+It could be swimming, or cycling, walking, other forms of aerobic training or some combination that could include strength training (best done after easy runs).
 What cross-training you select depends on your personal preference.
-But don't make the mistake of cross-training too vigorously.
-Cross-training days should be considered easy days that allow you to recover from the running you do the rest of the week.
+Cross-training days should be considered easy days that allow you to recover from the hard running you do the rest of the week.